top of page

 Conservation Farm Family of the Year

-these are just two of the many recognitions the farm has received over the years
+These are just two of the many recognitions the farm has received over the years.

-of Corrells to live on the land.
-Currently, they raise over 100 varieties of vegetables, several types of potatoes, melons, all kinds of tomatoes and a flock of laying hens that produce colorful and delicious eggs.
+Today, David & his wife Cheryl operate the farm, and their children Josie & Talton are the 6th generation.of Corrells to live on the land.
+Currently, they raise over 100 varieties of vegetables, several types of potatoes, melons, all kinds of tomatoes, and a flock of laying hens that produce colorful and delicious eggs.

-David follows in the footsteps of his great grandfather, grandfather, father and uncle before him and has worked diligently to improve and sustain the farm.
+David follows in the footsteps of his great-grandfather, grandfather, father, and uncle before him

-David has served on and continues to serve on numerous boards that work with agriculture at the local and state levels.
-Currently, he is the VP of the Rowan Farm Bureau Board, serves as the Agriculture Manager for the Rowan County Fair Association & serves on the Salisbury Farmer’s Market Board.
-Cheryl is always working to AGvocate for Agriculture and currently is elected to serve as a Soil & Water Conservation Supervisor for the Rowan District.
-She is also a member of the Farm Bureau Women’s Committee and serves on the Historic Salisbury Foundation Board of Trustees.
-Together the family creates the Got to Be NC Ag display at the county fair, works with FFA students, hosts school fieldtrips and groups at the farm,
+Rowan County Fair Association, and serves on the Salisbury Farmer’s Market Board.
+Cheryl is always working to advocate for agriculture and is currently elected to serve as a Soil & Water Conservation Supervisor for the Rowan District.
+She is also a member of the Farm Bureau Women’s Committee and served on the Historic Salisbury Foundation Board of Trustees.
+Together the family creates the Got to Be NC Ag display at the county fair, works with FFA students, hosts school field trips and groups at the farm, speaks about the farm and the importance of agriculture, and much more.

 David on The Queen's Garden-an Oral History of the Piedmont Foodshed